 Boomer begins having suicidal thoughts when she begins to suspect that she's a Cylon, and Baltar - who knows for a fact that she is - pushes her over the edge, causing her to shoot herself.
 She ends up jerking the gun away and letting the bullet pass through her cheek, leading her to wonder later whether her programming prevented her from killing herself until after her mission was accomplished, or if she was just a lousy shot.

 In later seasons, this also happens.
 Dualla does this after returning from the nuked Earth.

-A favorite tactic of the First Evil on Buffy the Vampire Slayer is to use its shapeshifting powers to play mind games to trick heroes into destroying themselves.
+A favorite tactic of the First Evil is to use its shapeshifting powers to play mind games to trick heroes into destroying themselves.
 It actually talked potential Slayer Chloe into hanging herself in "Get It Done".

 Spike also tried to kill himself after he got chipped, though it seems to be played for laughs from the way he delivers his line in the scene.

 Played for Laughs again with Spike in Season 9 after Faith and Giles' spinster aunts knock Spike back, Faith wants a shag but Daniel Craig, not him, and he's called boring.
 He contemplates a stake because it's quick and sunlight because 'going out in flames' seems like an apt metaphor.

 In the comic, Merrick kills himself before Lothos can turn him and force him into giving out Buffy's location.